-5.9 Final PFP Thickness Measurement
+5,9 Final PFP Thickness Measurement

-One of the most important aspects of quality control in the use of the STEELGUARD 951 is the attainment of the correct final DFT to meet the required fire resistance rating.
-It is imperative that the STEELGUARD 951 is applied to the DFT stated in the project specification documentation/drawings and in accordance with certification issued by the independent certification bodies.
+One of the most important aspects of quality control in the use of the PPG STEELGUARD 951 PFP coating system is the attainment of the correct final DFT to meet the required fire resistance rating.
+It is imperative that the PPG STEELGUARD 951 PFP coating system is applied to the DFT stated in the project specification documentation/drawings and in accordance with certification issued by the independent certification bodies.

 The summary given below is believed by PPG to be accurate; however, it is qualified in its entirety by the certification criteria of the applicable independent certification bodies.
-Additionally, project specific requirements might exceed these requirements.
+Additionally, project specific requirements might exceed these requirements must be met.